Knoblauchpilze/agents/README.md

 # General principle

-A multi-agents system is a system where simple agents have a limited knowledge about their environment and are allowed to take decisions to act in the world regularly.
+A multi-agents system is a system where simple agents have a limited knowledge about their environment and are allowed to take decisions to act in the world accordingly.

 The concept is to isolate as much as possible the agent so that it does not have any more control on the world as desired by the user.